Yamaha DX7: Successors

-According to Sound on Sound, throughout the mid-1980s, "Yamaha flooded the market with a plethora of low-cost FM synths."
-In 1987, it released the DX7II, though it did not match its predecessor's success.
+In the mid-1980s, Yamaha released numerous cheap FM synthesizers.
+A desktop module version, the TX7, was released in 1985.
+In 1987, Yamaha released the DX7II, which did not match the success of the DX7.
 Further successors included the TX81Z, DX1, DX11, and DX21.
-Yamaha manufactured reduced versions of the DX sound chip, such as the YM2612, for use in technologies such as the Sega Genesis game console.
-In 2015, Yamaha released an updated, smaller FM synthesizer, the Reface DX.
+Yamaha manufactured reduced versions of the DX7 sound chip, such as the YM2612, for use in technologies such as the Sega Genesis game console.
+In 2015, Yamaha released a smaller FM synthesizer, the Reface DX.